Can You Sell a House With Unpermitted Work?

 Florida law requires sellers to disclose known material defects, including unpermitted work.
 Failing to disclose can expose you to legal liability after closing.

-That said, if you genuinely didn't know about the unpermitted work, you're not legally required to disclose it.
+If you didn't know about the unpermitted work, you're not legally required to disclose it.
 However, a buyer's inspector or appraiser may flag discrepancies between the property's actual layout and what's on record with the county.

 How Unpermitted Work Affects Your Sale Price